lambdahands/opticlj/README.md

 This does two things:

-- Defines "runner" function `one-plus-one`
+- Defines "runner" function that can be accessed with `opticlj.core/run`
 - Writes an output file in `test/__optic__/my_project/core_test/one_plus_one.clj`

 Here's what `one_plus_one.clj` looks like: